wills106/homeassistant-solax-modbus/README.md

 Non Hybrid Models ie Solar PV only

 # Installation

+<B>Prefered Option</B>

+You can add this custom_component directly through HACS, if you have HACS installed on your Home Assistant instance.

+<B>Alternatively</B>

 Copy the folder and contents of solax_modbus into to your home-assistant config/custom_components folder.
+You may end up with prerelease code that doesn't function as expected.

+<B>Post Instalation</B>

 After reboot of Home-Assistant, this integration can be configured through the integration setup UI

-You can add this custom_component directly through HACS, if you have HACS installed on your Home Assistant instance.

 Any manual updates / HACS updates require a restart of Home Assistant to take effect.